apache/infrastructure-website/content/pages/publishing-maven-artifacts.md

 </parent>
 ```

 This parent POM sets up the defaults so your `<distributionManagement>` section uses the correct release and snapshot repositories.
 Be sure to remove those from your POM so they inherit correctly.
 Keep the entry for deploying your site (if you use Maven to deploy your site).
-If you do, we suggest you use `apache.website` as the id to better match the settings below and to save the sanity of committers working on multiple projects.
+If you do, we suggest you use `apache.website` as the ID to better match the settings below and to save the sanity of committers working on multiple projects.

 The POM also provides a default configuration to make sure that a correct source archive is created for your project.
 This is separate and in addition to the typical `-sources.jar` that is created.